nmshd/documentation/_docs_operate/security-considerations.md

 ### Outbound Communication to Internal Networks

 The Connector does need to access its database.
-Access to other networks or systems from the Connector can be blocked unless there is are outbound modules set-up (e.g. webhook, eventing) set up in the Connector configuration.
-If that is the case, the Connector needs to access the provided internal IP-Addresses/domains for submitting the data.
+Access to other networks or systems from the Connector can be blocked unless there are outbound modules (e.g. webhook, eventing) set up in the Connector configuration.
+If that is the case, the Connector needs to access the provided internal IP addresses/domains for submitting the data.

 ### Inbound Communication from Internal Networks